 You should never start taking Flaxseed oil without first speaking with your medical expert and doctor.
-That is in fact the approach you should undertake with all supplemental product types.
+That is, in fact, the approach you should undertake with all supplemental product types.

 I have written a fairly extensive article on the side effects of flaxseed oil.
 I would strongly suggest reading that so as you are aware that this oil is just not suitable for everyone.

 It is known to thin blood and if you are someone who may be at risk from that, then you should avoid taking the oil until that condition improves.
-I would offer similar advice to those ladies who are, or think they might be pregnant.
+I would offer similar advice to those ladies who are or think they might be pregnant.

 Recommended Dosage of Flaxseed Oil

 Most manufacturers would suggest that the recommended average dosage is between 40-50 mg per day.
 That is approximately 1 tablespoon per day.
-It is the amount that I take myself and I have not heard any better recommendation to be honest.
+It is the amount that I take myself and I have not heard any better recommendation, to be honest.

 I have read in a few places that some people take more than this, but the reality is that there is no evidence whatsoever that I am aware of, to see the benefits of doing that.
-There is a reason manufacturers have stated dose advice on the side of their bottle or packets.
+There is a reason manufacturers have stated dose advice on the side of their bottles or packets.